bangkit-stunting-project/MachineLearning/README.md

 ## **To Do List**

-- [ ] Choosing 20 Class no Classify with CNN
+- [X] Choosing 20 Class for Mother food and 20 Class for Baby Food to Classify with CNN
 - [ ] Scrapping the image from google images @100 images
 - [X] Scrapping panganku dataset nutrient
 - [ ] Scrapping recipe from cookpad etc. @100 recipe